CanopyTax/canopy-webpack-config/README.md

 ## API
 - `canopyWebpackConfig(name, config)`: The default export of the canopy-webpack-config npm library.
 This function requires both of its arguments.
   The first argument is a string name for the library you are exporting.
 The second is a webpack config that will be merged with the defaults that canopy-webpack-config provides.
 The library will put the bundled files into the "build" directory.
+Note that this project assumes that you use babel-loader, but it does not install babel-loader.
+So you'll have to install it yourself, at whatever version you prefer.